 Top 7 Best Large Space Heaters Compared

 #1 Duraflame 3D 5200 BTU Electric Fireplace – Top Pick/1000 Sq FtWHY WE LIKE IT: Cozy retro fireplace looks meet effective, energy efficient high tech heating in this 5200 BTU electric space heater, the most powerful heater on our list.
 It’s great for those looking for a clean way to heat up a living room, cabin, bungalow or garage without central heating and appreciate the classic look of a wood burning stove.

 The Duraflame 3D is our top ranked large space heater.
 It’s reasonably energy-efficient, using 120 volt/ 12.5 amp current to generate up to 5200 BTU/hr.
 It produces the most heat of any large space heater on our list, meaning you can actually use it like a fireplace to heat up a room the size of a large living room or even an entire cabin or bungalow.
+Like many of the options in our best garage heaters buyers guide.
 It’s also great for converted garages without central heating, as its safer than a gas heater, with no risk of gas leaks or overheating.